Coding Ninjas aims to clock net revenue of Rs 140-150 crore in FY24; to focus on creating courses for software developers

 Coding Ninjas, an online coding education platform, aims to provide individuals with the necessary skills and knowledge required by the industry to become proficient software developers.
 Through well-structured and comprehensive courses, Coding Ninjas aims to equip its students with tools they need to excel in the software development field, and prepares them to meet the industry standards and requirements, Ankush Singla, co-founder, CEO, Coding Ninjas, told FE Education.
 “We also work with numerous professionals who are currently employed in the industry, but are dissatisfied with their current roles and seeking to improve their skills to pursue more fulfilling job opportunities,” Singla added.

-The company revenue from sales or supply of services rose 55% to Rs 27 crore in FY22 from Rs 18 crore in FY21, as per regulatory filings accessed by business intelligence platform, Tofler.
-The company posted a net loss of Rs 17 crore in FY22 from a profit of Rs 56 lakh during the same period in the corresponding year.
+The company revenue from sales or supply of services rose 55% to Rs 28 crore in FY22 from Rs 18 crore in FY21, as per regulatory filings accessed by business intelligence platform, Tofler.
+The company posted a net loss of Rs 8 crore in FY21 from a profit of Rs 22 lakh during the same period in the corresponding year.
 “We aim to clock a net revenue of Rs 140-150 crore in FY24,” he said.

 Coding Ninjas has set a goal to expand its team by hiring software developers.
 “I doubt that the current education system will be able to reach a level where they can bridge the gap and prepare students to address this issue.
 We need to take it upon ourselves to bridge this gap,” he stated.
 The platform claims that its annual growth is significant as it continues to expand in terms of number of students.
 As of last year Coding Ninjas claims to have educated approximately 50,000 students and claims that around 40,000 students are currently enrolled in its courses.
 “This year, we are projected to teach around 80,000 students, offering them the opportunity to improve their careers through our courses that range from three to nine months,” Singla explained.